Prague bid for the 2016 Summer Olympics

 Prague, the capital city of the Czech Republic, bid for the 2016 Summer Olympics.
 Prague's bid was considered a trial bid to warm up for future Olympic campaigns.
-Prague's bid came to an end on June 4, 2008, when it failed to make the Candidate city shortlist.
+Prague's bid came to an end on 4 June 2008, when it failed to make the Candidate city shortlist.

 After initial enthusiasm, Prague's bid became troubled, and the city considered canceling their bid.
-Nevertheless, the government went forward with its bid to become an applicant city on January 14, 2008.
+Nevertheless, the government went forward with its bid to become an applicant city on 14 January 2008.

-If it had been chosen, Prague would have staged the Games between July 29 and August 14.
-The subsequent Paralympics were to be held between September 1 and 13.
+If it had been chosen, Prague would have staged the Games between 29 July and 14 August.
+The subsequent Paralympics were to be held between 1 and 13 September.

 Bid Details

-On March 22, 2007, Prague confirmed its bid when the Prague Assembly voted 53-10-3 in support of launching an official bid.
+On 22 March 2007 Prague confirmed its bid when the Prague Assembly voted 53-10-3 in support of launching an official bid.
 Tomas Petera was the head of the Praha Olympijska (Olympic Prague) company.

 This was the third try by Prague and the Czech Republic to host the Olympic Games.
 Previously Prague placed a bid for 1924 Summer Olympics which was won by Paris and planned a bid for 1980 Summer Olympics but Warsaw Pact invasion and normalization put an end to these plans; the Olympics were hosted by Moscow.
 Useful recent experience includes the recent hosting the 2004 Men's World Ice Hockey Championships.

 The Czech Republic (including Moravia, Silesia and Bohemia) has a strong sports legacy, which appeals to the IOC.
 They have attended every games except the Athens 1896 Games and the Los Angeles 1984 Games.
 The Czechs have been especially proficient in gymnastics, and for winter sports, ice hockey.
 The current decathlon world champion is Czech Roman Šebrle, who as tradition dictates, holds the title of "World's Greatest Athlete" and who was identified to be a potential face of the Games.